aparrish/corpus-driven-narrative-generation/README.md

 By [Allison Parrish](http://www.decontextualize.com/)

-[corpus-driven-narrative-generation.ipynb](This notebook) is intended to show a few ways that you can go about creating new narratives from an existing corpus of narrative text using Python and a few readily-available Python libraries.
+[This notebook](corpus-driven-narrative-generation.ipynb) is intended to show a few ways that you can go about creating new narratives from an existing corpus of narrative text using Python and a few readily-available Python libraries.
 It was created as tutorial for [Computational Approaches to